Donations or Gifts to Charity and Teaching for Charity

 HMRC Business Income Manual – BIM 45072

-In simple terms, if the donation is strongly connected to the business you can deduct it against profits, if its more general then Gift Aid is the route.
+In simple terms, if the donation is connected to your business you can deduct it against profits, if its more general gift then Gift Aid is the route.

-Note 1 – If a donation claimed against profits, then don’t complete a Gift Aid Declaration.
+Note 1 – If a donation claimed against profits, then don’t complete a Gift Aid Declaration – its either / or, not both,

-Note 2 – If you make a Gift Aid donation, you must have paid enough tax to cove the amount the charity will claim back, otherwise HMRC may assess you for this.
+Note 2 – If you make a Gift Aid donation, you must have paid enough tax to cove the amount the charity will claim back, otherwise HMRC will assess you for this.

 Making a General Donation to Charity – Companies

-The rules are similar to those for Sole Traders and Partnerships.
+The rules for deducting an item are similar to those for Sole Traders and Partnerships.

 Again, no Gift Aid Declaration should be completed.